Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/extole-event-streaming.md

     This feature is in open beta and is in active development.
 Contact your Extole Client Success Manager or the [Extole support team](mailto:support@extole.com) for support with this integration.

 [Extole](https://www.extole.com/) is the Customer-Led Growth platform.
 With Extole, marketers fight skyrocketing paid media costs by turning their customers into a primary vehicle for acquisition, awareness, and activation.
-With Extole's SaaS platform and experts, marketers rapidly launch programs such as refer-a-friend, friends & family, and challenges, personalized to behavioral segments.
+With Extole's SaaS platform and experts, marketers launch programs such as refer-a-friend, friends & family, and challenges, personalized to behavioral segments.
 Customer-Led Growth drives revenue and generates an important and unique source of first-party data.

 This integration allows Amplitude events to automatically flow into your Extole campaigns.
 After you've configured your Extole campaigns and the Amplitude integration, you can view a live stream of events using Extole's [Event Live View](https://my.extole.com/events/live).
 Amplitude events can then be used to trigger emails, fulfill rewards, create audiences, and track user activity within the Extole platform.